WinexWolf/nextjs-flask-framework/README.md

-# Strai - Strategic AI Branding Expert
+# STRAI - Strategic AI Branding Expert

 Let our Strategic AI branding expert guide you to a captivating brand identity.
 Strai is a chatbot that specializes in marketing and branding strategies.